 First reports indicate the United Launch Alliance (ULA) Atlas V rocket that carried InSight into space was seen as far south as Carlsbad, California, and as far east as Oracle, Arizona.
 One person recorded video of the launch from a private aircraft flying along the California coast.

 Riding the Centaur second stage of the rocket, the spacecraft reached orbit 13 minutes and 16 seconds after launch.
-Seventy-nine minutes later, the Centaur ignited a second time, sending InSight on a trajectory towards the Red Planet.
+Seventy-nine minutes later, the Centaur ignited a second time, sending InSight on a trajectory toward the Red Planet.
 InSight separated from the Centaur about 9 minutes later – 93 minutes after launch – and contacted the spacecraft via NASA’s Deep Space Network at 8:41 a.m.
 EDT (5:41 PDT).

 Go, Atlas.
 Go, Centaur.
 Go, InSight!
 NASA’s InSight mission launched from Vandenberg Air Force Base for Mars on May 5, 2018—the first interplanetary launch from the West Coast.
 InSight is expected to land on the Red Planet on November 26, 2018.
 More than a mission to Mars, InSight will help scientists understand the formation and early evolution of all rocky planets, including Earth.
 Credit: NASA/JPL-CalTech